Military-Connected Victims’ Rights Advocates

 NCVLI has a rich history of serving military-connected victims.
-This history include training Special Victims’ Counsel (SVC), Victims’ Legal Counsel (VLC), and advocates, as well as and asserting and seeking enforcement of military-connected victims’ rights in military and civilian criminal justice systems.
+This history includes training Special Victims’ Counsel (SVC), Victims’ Legal Counsel (VLC), Victims’ Counsel (VC) and military and civilian advocates, as well assisting with rights assertion and enforcement for military-connected victims’ rights in military and civilian criminal justice systems.

 NCVLI’s Military Expertise